AnkitBishnoe/Pookee-Assistant/project_explanation.md

 # How Pookee Works

-Welcome!
-This document explains how your voice assistant, **Pookee**, works.
+Welcome This document explains how your voice assistant, **Pookee**, works.

 ## Overview
 Pookee is a voice-controlled assistant that follows a simple loop: